Bixio999/cuda-viola-jones/README.md

 | (2560 × 1707)      | 4.369.920 | 0.067517       | 6.800974       |
 | (1000 × 668)       | 668.000   | 0.023232       | 1.614393       |

 The following image is an approximation of the time cost functions obtained through linear regression, using the statistics from the previous table.
 The graph shows as blue line and points the CPU time function and its data, and as red line and points the GPU time function and its data.
-The $y$ axis corresponds to time, while the $x$ axis is the size of the input expressed as total number of pixels to evaluate.
+The $y$ axis corresponds to time, while the $x$ axis is the input size expressed as the total number of pixels to be evaluated.

 <img src="./assets/viola-jones-cost_functions.png" alt="viola-jones-cost_functions"  />